 - No more than 50% of the grades in a given MBA elective course should be in the A or A– range.

 Cumulative Grade Point Average (CGPA)

-All graded graduate-level courses taken at the Boston University Questrom School of Business to fulfill the MBA or MSIS/MSDi requirements are included in the computation of the CGPA.
+All graded graduate-level courses taken at Boston University Questrom School of Business to fulfill the MBA or MSDi requirements are included in the computation of the CGPA.
 Grades are computed on a 4.00 scale.
-Please note: ES 700, ES 701, ES 707, ES 724, and PL 700 (PEMBA sections only) are Pass/Fail courses.
+Please note: ES 700, ES 701, ES 707, ES 724, MG 705, and PL 700 (PEMBA sections only) are Pass/Fail courses.
 The grade of Pass does not count toward the GPA, but the grade of “F” does count in the GPA.
-Coursework taken outside the Boston University Questrom School of Business will not be calculated into the student’s CGPA.
-If a student drops from the MS or MSDi portion of the dual degree program, all MSIS/MSDi courses taken would count toward the student’s MBA CGPA.
+Coursework taken outside Boston University Questrom School of Business will not be calculated into the student’s CGPA.
+If a student drops from the MSDi portion of the dual degree program, all MSDi courses taken would count toward the student’s MBA CGPA.

 Calculating CGPA for single and dual degree MBA students (excluding MS·MBA/MSDi·MBA)